-A trip to Yendang Mountain Geologic Park, China
+A trip to Yandang Mountain Geological Park, China

-While I was visiting my parents in China this year, mom and I went to Yendang Mountain Geologic Park for vacation.
-Yendang is located in Zhejiang Province, China, and is about, by train, 5 hours away from my hometown Zhenjiang.
+While I was visiting my parents in China this year, mom and I went to Yandang Mountain Geological Park for vacation.
+Yandang is located in Zhejiang Province, China, and is about, by train, 5 hours away from my hometown Zhenjiang.
 We spent three days there.
 It was rainy but not too bad.

-The Yendang mountain is a volcano in the Mesozoic volcanic zone in eastern China.
+The Yandang mountain is a volcano in the Mesozoic volcanic zone in eastern China.
 Massive rhyolitic magma erupted somewhat 120 million years ago and formed the mountains.

 Forest in the valley.
 Fresh after the rain.

 The roof of a temple in the mountains.
-There are quite a few old temples in the Yendang mountain, many of which were build in caves centries ago.
+There are quite a few old temples in the Yandang mountain, many of which were build in caves centries ago.

 A stone bridge over a creek.

 Twin caves formed by collapsing from beneath.